 Hi there!
-We're glad you could join us today!
-We’ve received tons of questions about Microsoft Dynamics and Dynamics 365, and we thought it’s time we simplify these two platforms for you in terms of integration.
+We're glad you could join us today to discuss Microsoft Dynamics and Dynamics 365 as we thought it’s time we simplify these two platforms for you in terms of integration.

 First, let's dive into the simple framework of Microsoft Dynamics for an easy transition or flow.

 What Is Microsoft Dynamics?